 Big Chick thought I had the right personality and skill set for the job, and saw the work I’d put into getting physically fit.
 He gave me my first job as a bodyguard.
 He then taught me there was a lot more to the work than being a big man.

 Big Chick and I spent a lot of time together on the road in the mid-1980s, working on the Purple Rain tour.
 He was a funny, funny guy who loved to laugh, loved to cuss, and was constantly busting me with practical jokes.
 I remember the one time I got him pretty good, though.
 I went to his room and knocked on his closed and locked hotel door well, what he didn’t know was that I had my stun gun on the metal door handle, and hit the juice, so when he tried to open it to let me in, he got a little jolt.
 He yelped, then tried it again.
 Another jolt.
 “What’s wrong?”
 I asked, “I keep getting shocked when I touch the M.F. door,” he replied.
 (Insert any number of colorful expletives) I told him it was probably a malfunction with the electronic card reader, and to try again.
 Well, I zapped him a couple times, then put away my stun gun.

-WELL one of my road brothers squealed on me and Big Chick got wind of how I’d messed with him.
+WELL, one of my road brothers snitched on me and Big Chick got wind of how I’d messed with him.
 I was put back on luggage detail for a few weeks–the crummiest, lowest task to deal with on tour.
 He was the boss, though, and he had the last laugh!

 I miss Big Chick, he was a good man to work with and really made those days on the road fun.
 We worked hard, but we sure laughed hard and played hard, too.
-He once told Gilbert and I “you two are like my sons–and I didn’t used to like black people.”
-Given that he was a good ‘ole boy from Tennessee, I took that as a big compliment.
+He once told Gilbert Davison and myself.
+You two are like my sons–and given that he was a good ‘ole boy that lived in Tennessee, I took that as the ultimate compliment.